-People coming for Harp Therapy in my studio are invited to make use of The Ombed.
+People coming for therapeutic harp sessions in my studio are invited to make use of The Ombed.
 This is a vibroacoustic bed in which the frequencies from the harp are directly transferred to the body via inbuilt speakers.
 The sound of the harp is thus felt bodily at the same time as it is heard.
 These subtle sensations vibrate and resonate with the tissues of the body, providing the receiver with a “musical massage.”

 As the sound of the harp continues to envelop you, hearing and physical sensation merge together in a way that can leave you feeling completely cocooned by the music.
 In this state, many people find themselves able to drift away, free from everyday worries and concerns.
 According to the founder of Vibroacoustic Harp Therapy, “Most patients who receive VAHT report responses such as deep relaxation, dream-like imagery, pain and tension reduction, increased energy and body awareness, as well as the feeling of being nurtured.”1

 Please note that due to Covid-19 restrictions, I am currently unable to offer in person Vibroacoustic Harp Therapy sessions.
 I shall resume treatments as soon as it safe to do so.

 ¹Williams, Sarajane Good Vibrations: Principles of Vibroacoustic Harp Therapy, 2005, page 74